 Attendance

 Regular school attendance is essential as every school day is important.
 Every day lost can have a serious impact on your child’s attainment and overall progress in school.
-We expect children to attend school unless they are unwell.
+We expect children to attend school unless they are too unwell to do so.
+All absence must be reported to the school office by 9:30am to ensure the correct register code.

 Please consult term dates before planning family holidays.
 A request for an absence to be authorised will only be granted in exceptional circumstances, and holidays are not generally considered to be an exceptional reason.
 Parents taking their children out of school without authorisation may be subject to a local authority penalty notice.
-See school attendance policy and West Surrey Foundation attendance policy for further details.
+See school attendance policy for further details.

-If children are late they need to sign in at the school office, so that registers can be amended.
+Children should attend school on time.
+Registration is at 8:50am for the Juniors and 8:45am for the Infants.
+If children are late, they need to sign in at the school office.
 If you need to collect your children for any reason during the school day you need to sign them out at the school office.

-An Inclusion Officer (IO) visits the school each half term to monitor attendance, we will also contact them when there are concerns regarding attendance or lateness.
-Our Pastoral Support Lead will contact families where lateness is showing as an issue.
+We work closely with the Local Authority to monitor attendance.
+An Inclusion Officer (IO) visits the school each term to monitor attendance, particularly where it is below 90%.
+We will also contact them when there are concerns regarding attendance or lateness.
+Our Attendance Lead will contact families where lateness or absence is becoming an issue.
+We are keen to work with you to improve attendance.

 Lateness - Every Minute Counts